Anesthesia and Pain Management

 anesthesia_1

-The advent of newer gas anesthetics such as Isoflurane and Sevoflurane have dramatically reduced the number of anesthetic complications and allow for quicker, lighter planes of anesthesia, and much quicker recoveries.
-Most patients are awake, standing, and walking around with minimal effects of these gas anesthetics within 15-20 minutes of discontinuation of anesthesia.
+Inhalant anesthetics (such as Isoflurane) dramatically reduce the number of anesthetic complications and allow for quicker, lighter planes of anesthesia, and much faster recoveries.
+Most patients are awake, standing, and walking with minimal effects of these gas anesthetics within 15-20 minutes of discontinuation of anesthesia.
 We prefer to monitor patients for longer than this, but the vast majority of our patients go home the same day.
 While this type of gas anesthesia has many more advantages, this one is what most clients will see and appreciate.
-The drawback to these anesthetic gasses is that they provide relatively little analgesia, or pain management.
-For this reason, you will see that we utilize a number of pain management modalities to alleviate any discomfort.
-We extensively use local anesthetics or “nerve blocks” to numb an area prior to starting any sensitive procedure.
+The drawback to these anesthetic gases is that they provide relatively little analgesia, or pain control.
+For this reason, you will see that we utilize a number of pain management modalities to alleviate discomfort.
+We routinely use local anesthetics or “nerve blocks”, to numb an area prior to starting any painful procedure.
 Research shows that if we block pain before it is started, it is much easier to manage.
-The local anesthetic allows us to maintain the general anesthetic at as light a level as possible, usually only needed to keep the patient still.
+The local anesthetic allows us to maintain the general anesthesia at as light a level as possible, usually only needed to keep the patient still.
+Other measures taken to evaluate the patient can also be very beneficial.
+We ask that all patients have pre-anesthetic complete blood count and chemistry profile be performed (usually at the referring hospital if possible) and may request further diagnostics such as chest x-rays, urinalysis, heart ultrasound, or EKG in individual cases.
+These tests help us to customize an anesthetic protocol and dispense post-operative medications for each patient.

 'The Pet Dentist' - Location, Map, Directions.
 Offices serving greater Tampa Bay, Clearwater, St Petersburg, Brandon & Bradenton :